Rik Fox: Steeler

 After leaving W.A.S.P., Fox spent a short time rehearsing briefly with both Warlord and Hellion, and then joined the Ron Keel fronted band Steeler in 1983.
 He'd put an ad in a Los Angeles music magazine looking for a gig and got a call from Keel himself.
 Fox auditioned for Steeler and was offered the job, but before he'd accepted it, he was offered the bassist duties in the band Angel by keyboardist Greg Giuffria.
-Fox had a bit of a dilemma, being tempted by Giuffria's offer since Angel was his 'dream band'.
-After considering both offers, Fox decided to join the hot, up and coming Steeler.
-Fox spent five months in Steeler, long enough to record the self-titled album and play some amazing gigs before being unceremoniously let go from the band.
-This apparently happened to many musicians in L.A. at the time, known for its 'revolving door' with many players constantly switching membership in bands.
-The decision to release Fox was apparently made by Keel and drummer Mark Edwards (who was responsible for informing Fox) for 'unspecified reasons', and caught Fox completely by surprise.
+Fox had a bit of a dilemma, being tempted by Giuffria's offer since Angel was his "dream band".
+After considering both offers, Fox decided to join Steeler.
+Fox spent five months in Steeler, long enough to record the self-titled album and play some gigs before being let go from the band.
+The decision to release Fox was apparently made by Keel and drummer Mark Edwards (who was responsible for informing Fox) for "unspecified reasons".
 Considering that the band was gaining huge momentum and doing well, this move confused both Fox and the fans, with Steeler changing lineups twice more again within several months before finally becoming the band Keel.
 According to Fox, Edwards has since spoken with him in 2009 and stated that he "regretted the way the dissolution of the album line-up occurred", further stating that "had that line-up been able to stay together, that a major label signing would definitely have been forthcoming, and the band would have moved to the next plateau of national and international success."
 Fox actually received more mileage from his time with Steeler after his tenure with W.A.S.P., and contends that Steeler "was one of the seminal cornerstones of the Hollywood rock scene in the early 1980s."
 This laid the groundwork that was integral for many of the bands yet to follow, such as Poison and Guns N' Roses, just as the MTV era was being introduced to rock music fans.
 At the time of the original membership change, after Fox's membership was confirmed, Steeler acquired the services of a young, up-an-coming Swedish guitar-whiz virtuoso named Yngwie J. Malmsteen, which gave the band some much-garnered attention, selling out venues and opening for the likes of Hughes/Thrall, Vandenberg, and Quiet Riot at a high point in their respective careers.
 Unfortunately, Steeler changed their lineup several more times before calling it quits, with Ron Keel eventually forming a band using his surname Keel.